grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 ### Receive in response to a message (i.e. as method return value)

-This method of composing objects relies on an intermediary object -- often a factory[^gofcreationpatterns] -- to supply recipients on request.
-To simplify things, I will use factories as an example for the rest of this section, although what I tell you is true for some other creation patterns as well.
+This method of composing objects relies on an intermediary object -- often an implementation of a [factory pattern](http://www.netobjectivestest.com/PatternRepository/index.php?title=TheAbstractFactoryPattern) -- to supply recipients on request.
+To simplify things, I will use factories in examples presented in this section, although what I tell you is true for some other [creational patterns](http://en.wikipedia.org/wiki/Creational_pattern) as well (also, later in this chapter, I'll cover some aspects of factory pattern in depth).

 To be able to ask a factory for recipients, the sender needs to obtain a reference to it first.
 Typically, a factory is composed with a sender through constructor (an approach we already discussed).
 For example: